 The Bdellium Maestro 947 Small Foundation Brush is a workhorse of my collection.
 It can really do a full face with ease and efficiency.
 But is still small enough that I can go under eyes and on eyelids if I have to.
 I love this brush!

 The Sigma Precision Angled P84 and Precision Flat P80 are just solid, slightly smaller brushes.
 The angled one can move around the face really nicely, across different planes.
-Great for shading too.
+Great for shading and contouring too.
 And the flat one I use to really buff in a product.
 And if I have to use extra coverage on a problem area, or blemish, then this is the perfect tool.

 Pictured are just a ‘handful’ of some of my concealer brushes.
 The three black handled ones are from the Trekkell Golden Taklon 6″ Handle artist brush series.
 I believe they are from the Filbert range.
 These are affordable, soft, and sturdy synthetic alternatives to sable brushes and do a great job for me working as a corrective and concealer brush, particularly for the under-eye region.